 Organic Local Desktop Rank Tracking

 Exact location rank – The PRT algorithm has the most advanced local rank-tracking algorithms on the market currently and can track ranks from exact zoomed-in locations, such as neighbourhoods and small towns, virtually anywhere in the world.
-With this method, you can monitor ranks for local SEO with the highest precision on the market.
+This is why we’re the best rank tracker tool in the market!
+With this feature, you can monitor ranks for local SEO with the highest precision on the market.
 You can see the different ranks people get for the same keywords just miles apart!
 SEO will only become more local oriented, so this is the rank tracking of the future.
 If you’re promoting a local pizza place, you will be able to see the ranks people see in the delivery zone, which is as relevant as it can get.

 Area rank (Near) – This is a broader rank-tracking algorithm showing the ranks most people from a larger area, such as a city, will get.
 It’s the traditional application for medium-sized websites.
 Choosing to track several different areas and analyzing the results will reveal a much broader picture of how well you rank across the board and allow you to form a more professional, targeted SEO strategy.

 To further read and understand the differences between the two and the amazing benefits of having exact location ranks, check out this article: